• Skip to main content

 • ×

-Enhance Literacy Skills with Easy Origami Finger Puppets
+Easiest Origami Finger Puppets

 • Facebook

-Well, pretend play promotes creative storytelling and children engage the skills they need to be good readers and writers.
-Skills like learning cause and effect, developing characterization, motivation and emotion, creating narratives, using language for a purpose.
-Following directions is a key literacy skill.
+Following origami directions is also a key literacy skill.
 Even the act of drawing faces on the blank faces of origami puppets leads children to develop a cast of characters with their own personalities, wants and desires, an essential part of storytelling.

-The instructions for how to make origami finger puppets for pretend play and theatrical storytelling couldn't be easier.
+Our instructions for how to make origami finger puppets for pretend play and theatrical storytelling couldn't be easier.
 As a bonus, kids are working fine motor skills essential for handwriting.
 The educational benefits of origami are many!

 Your children will love this simple folding technique that creates a blank platform for their imaginations.
 They can even turn the paper finger puppets into animals or people with a quick folding switch at the ears.
 Make a family, a menagerie of pets, the characters from a favorite fairy tale; the possibilities are endless!